-Please know the purchase date, and the complete model and serial number of your appliance (see page 2).
+Please know the purchase date, and the complete model and serial number of your appliance (see the "A Note to You" section).
 This information will help us better respond to your request.

 Our consultants provide assistance with:

 - Features and specifications on our full line of appliances

 - Installation information

 - Use and maintenance procedures